dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

     $script:subModulePath = Join-Path -Path $script:subModulesFolder -ChildPath $script:subModuleName

     <#
         Import the common module into the session.
-The path `$script:subModulePath` points to common module's folder so that the module manifest is used when importing the module.
+The path $script:subModulePath points to the folder of the common module so that the module manifest is used when importing the module.
 This is so done to test that the functions are exported as expected.
     #>
     Import-Module -Name $script:subModulePath -Force -ErrorAction 'Stop'